Gray squirrel, Sciurus carolinensis

 The animals themselves.
 (Don’t be surprised if people report seeing black or white squirrels.
 They’re really gray squirrels—just a color variation.)

-Sounds: Red squirrels are loudest, with their sometimes birdlike, sometimes scolding, but seemingly endless chatter.
-Gray squirrels also chatter, and during the mating season, they’ll make a chucking bark as they chase each other.
+Sounds: Gray and fox squirrels chatter, and during the mating season, they’ll make a chucking bark as they chase each other.
 May hear chewing, pattering, scampering, scratching sounds in attic, eaves, and walls from early morning throughout the day—except for flying squirrels, which are nocturnal.

 Scat: Oval, smooth, roughly 1/4″ long.
 The scat of flying squirrels is often found in distinctive piles.

-Nests: Gray squirrels and flying squirrels make leaf nests, usually placed in a tree crotch, that are used in the summer and fall.
-The flying squirrel’s nest is about 8″ in diameter; those of the gray squirrel are larger.
+Nests: Gray, fox, and flying squirrels make leaf nests, usually placed in a tree crotch, that are used in the summer and fall.
+The flying squirrel’s nest is about 8″ in diameter; those of the gray and fox squirrel are larger.

-Evidence of their feeding: Nipped twigs of spruce, hemlock, and pine trees; piles of gnawed hickory nuts and walnuts, or strips of acorn shell between attic joists or in wall cavities (gray, red, or flying); piles of pine cones, acorns, hickory nuts (red).
+Evidence of their feeding: Nipped twigs of spruce, hemlock, and pine trees; piles of gnawed hickory nuts and walnuts, or strips of acorn shell between attic joists or in wall cavities (gray, fox, or flying); piles of pine cones, acorns, hickory nuts.

 Garden and crop damage: They eat flower bulbs and seeds, raid birdfeeders, damage the equipment used for maple syrup collection, eat cherry blossoms and ripe pears, and chew on the bark of fruit trees.
 They may also strip bark, which they use in their nests.